Addressing the Invisible Wounds of PTSD: Technology-Enabled Strategies for Healing

 The journey toward effective PTSD treatment has been marked by both significant progress and persistent obstacles.
 Despite decades of research and clinical refinement, several challenges continue to limit the reach and efficacy of traditional approaches:

-- Access barriers: Studies show only about 50% of those with PTSD seek treatment1, with rural populations, ethnic minorities, and military veterans particularly underserved due to provider shortages and geographic limitations
+- Access barriers: Studies show only about 50% of those with PTSD seek treatment, with rural populations, ethnic minorities, and military veterans particularly underserved due to provider shortages and geographic limitations

 - Engagement difficulties: The longitudinal nature of trauma recovery requires consistent participation, yet PTSD symptoms themselves—particularly avoidance—often directly interfere with treatment adherence